Is this your child's symptom?

 - Fever meds are mainly needed for fevers higher than 102° F (39° C).

 - Give an acetaminophen product (such as Tylenol).

 - Another choice is an ibuprofen product (such as Advil).

-- Goal of treatment: bring the temperature down to a comfortable level.
+- Goal of treatment: keep the fever at a helpful level.
 Most often, the fever meds lower the fever by 2° to 3° F (1 - 1.5° C).
 They do not bring it down to normal.
 It takes 1 or 2 hours to see the effect.

 - Do not use aspirin.
 Reason: risk of Reye syndrome, a rare but serious brain disease.

 - Do not use both acetaminophen and ibuprofen together.
 Reason: not needed and a risk of giving too much.

 - Pain: fever does not cause pain.
 If your child also has pain, it's from the infection.
 It may be a sore throat or muscle pain.
 Treat the pain, if it's more than mild.

 - Sponging with Lukewarm Water:

 - Note: sponging is an option for high fevers, but not required.
 It is rarely needed.